jacks4ever/CS4910/metasploit-detection-app/frontend/sounds/README.md

-# Audio Files for Metasploit Detection Dashboard
+# Audio Files for Exploit Detection Dashboard

 This directory should contain the following audio files for sound effects: